surchs/bids-specification/src/appendices/phenotype.md

 The combination of values in the `participant_id`, `session_id`, and `run` (if present) columns MUST be unique for the entire tabular file.

+### 4. Add `MeasurementToolMetadata` to each tabular phenotypic measurment tool

+Whenever possible, it is RECOMMENDED to add `MeasurementToolMetadata` to each `phenotype/<measurement_tool_name>.json` data dictionary.
+This improves reusability and provides clarity about the measurement tool.

-### 4. Use demographics.tsv for common variables about participants
+### 5. Use the demographics file for common variables about participants

 Some studies collect demographics into their own tabular phenotypic data file already.
 In these cases, it is RECOMMENDED to house this data in the `phenotype/` directory as a TSV called `demographics.tsv` and its corresponding data dictionary JSON called `demographics.json`.

+### 6. Store longitudinal age in the demographics file

+It is RECOMMENDED to use the `age` column to record participant age at every session in longitudinal or multi-session data sets.
+This reduces data duplication across tabular data files.
+The `Units` of `age` do not have to be years so long as the units of the age are written in `phenotype/demographics.json`.
+Consider participant privacy or study objectives when selecting the `Units` of `age` or the accuracy of `age` data.

-### 5. Use the sessions.tsv file at the root level
+### 7. Use the sessions file at the root level

 If there is more than one session for any one participant, then it is REQUIRED to provide a sessions file at the dataset root.